clandrew/Spritesheet2Gif/README.md

 The program runs standalone without an installer.

 ## Supported input formats
-For the source image, the program supports all the formats supported by WIC: png, bmp, jpg, etc. This does not currently include SVG.
+For the source image, the program supports all the formats supported by WIC: png, bmp, jpg, etc. It does not add support for other formats, for example SVG.

 Because the program uses hardware bitmaps, images must be under the Direct3D GPU texture limit.
 Generally, this means having neither width nor height exceeding 16384.